 Each laboratory consists of a series of related problems that can be solved using the same basic concepts and principles.
-Often all lab groups will work on the same problem, at times groups will work on different problems and share results.
+Sometimes all lab groups will work on the same problem, other times groups will work on different problems and share results.

-- 1. Before lab carefully read the assigned problems and sections of the text specified. - 2.
-Complete and hand in the assigned Prediction and Warm Up Questions.
-It is usually helpful to answer the Warm Up questions before making the Prediction.
-The Warm Up questions help you build a prediction for the given problem.
-Your Warm Up and Predictions will be checked (graded) by the lab instructor immediately at the beginning of each lab session.
+- 1. Before beginning a new lab, carefully read the Introduction, Equipment, Warm Up and Prediction sections.
+Read sections of the text specified. - 2.
+Each lab contains several different experimental problems.
+Before you come to a lab, complete the assigned Prediction and Warm-up.
+The Warm-up helps you build a prediction for the given problem, so it is usually helpful to complete the Warm-up before making the prediction.
+These individual predictions will be collected 1-2 days before the lab and checked (graded) by your lab instructor.
+They will be returned to you immediately at the beginning of each lab session.